-Businesses, U.S. legislators fume as Canada extends travel ban, Trudeau stands firm | MarketScreener
+Businesses, U.S. legislators fume as Canada extends travel ban; Trudeau stands firm | MarketScreener

 "All of the science would say we should be moving ahead to reopen the border.
 We don't even have a plan at this point," said Perrin Beatty, the group's president and chief executive.

-The Business Council of Canada - which groups chief executives - and the Canadian Airports Council both expressed disappointment at the extension.

 Ottawa will reveal on Monday how it plans to start easing measures for fully vaccinated Canadians.
-Officials say quarantine protocols will be scrapped for citizens who had received their second dose.